wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>pushBlockedSamples</td>
 <td>Number of blocked points to print to the log immediately following each summary line (every 10 flushes).
-If 0, print none of them.
+If 0, print None of them.
 If you are seeing a non-zero number of blocked points in the summary lines and want to debug what that data is, we recommend setting this to 5 or so.
 Default: 0.</td>
 <td>0 or a positive integer.</td>
 <td>5</td>
 <td></td>